adibkhan/Brain.API/README.md

 * Open a browser and go to http://localhost:1234.
 * Under PluginLinks click Swagger UI (or use any other preferred HTTP client).

-** Instructions on how to use swagger is provided in the SwaggerUi tutorial.docx file in [Installation](https://github.com/adibkhan/Brain.API/tree/master/Installation) folder.
+** Instructions on how to use swagger is provided in the SwaggerUI tutorial.docx file in [Installation](https://github.com/adibkhan/Brain.API/tree/master/Installation) folder.

 ## Test data
 |	Route|Test data